 Tips to plan your safari in Kenya

-In this section, you find all the information to organise your own self drive safaris in Kenya:
+In this section, you find all the information to organise your own self drive safari in Kenya, including:

-For designated tips about the Maasai Mara, check our travel blog, self drive safari in the Maasai Mara.
+For specific tips about the Masai Mara, read our travel blog on Self drive safari in the Masai Mara.

 Park Entrance Fees

-Kenya has over 23 National Parks, 15 National Reserves and more than 140 private conservancies that all have their own pricing system.The Kenyan Wildlife Service (KWS) manages a big number of the National Parks, marine parks and reserves.
-The KWS used to have the Safricard system, but this is abandoned since April 2017.
-Now it is possible to pay with either Credit card (mastercard and visa) or Mobile Money (MPESA, by Safaricom).
-It is smart to buy a SIM card and register this for MPESA at the start of your trip in Nairobi.
-It is not possible to pay with cash at the entrances of the KWS parks!
+Kenya has over 23 national parks, 15 national reserves, and more than 140 private conservancies that all have their own pricing system.The Kenya Wildlife Service (KWS) manages a large number of the National Parks, marine parks and reserves.
+The KWS used to have a Safaricard system, but this was abandoned in April 2017.
+These days it's possible to pay with either credit card (MasterCard and Visa) or Mobile Money (MPESA, by Safaricom).
+It's a smart idea to buy a SIM card and register this for MPESA at the start of your trip in Nairobi, as most places in Kenya prefer MPESA payment to cash.
+It is not possible to pay with cash at the entrance of KWS parks!

-Kindly check the following links for the latest entrance fee information:
+Browse the following links for the latest Kenya national parks entrance fee information:

 - KWS Entrance fees.

 - Masai Mara Triangle